Michigan: Geography

 Numerous lakes and marshes mark both peninsulas, and the coast is much indented.
-Keweenaw Bay, Whitefish Bay, and the Big and Little Bays De Noc are the principal indentations on the Upper Peninsula.
-The Grand and Little Traverse, Thunder, and Saginaw bays indent the Lower Peninsula.
+The primary indentations of the Upper Peninsula include Keweenaw Bay and Whitefish Bay, along Lake Superior, Big and Little Bays de Noc along Lake Michigan.
+In the Lower Peninsula, Grand Traverse and Little Traverse Bays are indentations along Lake Michigan, and Thunder and Saginaw Bays are indentations along Lake Huron.
 Michigan has the second longest shoreline of any state—3288 mi, including 1056 mi of island shoreline.

 The state has numerous large islands, the principal ones being the North Manitou and South Manitou, Beaver, and Fox groups in Lake Michigan; Isle Royale and Grande Isle in Lake Superior; Marquette, Bois Blanc, and Mackinac islands in Lake Huron; and Neebish, Sugar, and Drummond islands in St. Mary's River.
 Michigan has about 150 lighthouses, the most of any U.S. state.
 The first lighthouses in Michigan were built between 1818 and 1822.
 They were built to project light at night and to serve as a landmark during the day to safely guide the passenger ships and freighters traveling the Great Lakes (see: lighthouses in the United States).

 The state's rivers are generally small, short and shallow, and few are navigable.
 The principal ones include the Detroit River, St. Marys River, and St. Clair River which connect the Great Lakes; the Au Sable, Cheboygan, and Saginaw, which flow into Lake Huron; the Ontonagon, and Tahquamenon, which flow into Lake Superior; and the St. Joseph, Kalamazoo, Grand, Muskegon, Manistee, and Escanaba, which flow into Lake Michigan.
 The state has 11,037 inland lakes—totaling 1305 sqmi of inland water—in addition to 38575 sqmi of Great Lakes waters.
-No point in Michigan is more than 6 mi from an inland lake or more than 85 mi from one of the Great Lakes.

 The state is home to several areas maintained by the National Park Service including: Isle Royale National Park, in Lake Superior, about 30 mi southeast of Thunder Bay, Ontario.
 Other national protected areas in the state include: Keweenaw National Historical Park, Pictured Rocks National Lakeshore, Sleeping Bear Dunes National Lakeshore, Huron National Forest, Manistee National Forest, Hiawatha National Forest, Ottawa National Forest and Father Marquette National Memorial.
 The largest section of the North Country National Scenic Trail passes through Michigan.